Reserve Accounting Meaning

 The following are the advantages of reserve accounting –

-- Improves the Financial Stability of the Company – Parking of excess profits in the reserves helps us to deal with the contingencies systematically.
+- Improves the Financial Stability of the Company - Parking excess profits in the reserves help us deal with the contingencies systematically.
 The fund helps the company on rainy days.

-- Expansion of Business – The company can consider expanding into other areas only if they have the requisite funds available with them.
-Loan funds can also be procured, but it also comes with its own cost.
+- Expansion of Business - The company can consider expanding into other areas only if they have the requisite funds.
+Loan funds can also be procured, but it comes with their own cost.
 So, reserves help the company to use funds without paying interest costs.

 - Declaration of Dividend – The shareholder’s confidence in the company increases when they get profit in terms of dividends.
 The company can declared dividends only when they have sufficient balance in the reserves.